zudochkin/awesome-newsletters/README.md

 - [JSter](http://jster.net/blog).
 No nonsense list of curated JavaScript links to your mailbox once every two weeks.
 [Subscribe](https://us7.list-manage.com/subscribe?u=ed40c0084a0c5ba31b3365d65&id=ec6f32bf5e).
 - [Best of JavaScript](https://weekly.bestofjs.org/) Weekly rankings about the most popular open-source projects related to Node.js and the web platform.

+#### Angular
+- [Angular Newsletter](http://cur.ng-newsletter.com/) The free, weekly newsletter of the best Angular content on the web.
+Hand-picked content by the experts in Angular - delivered directly to your inbox.

 #### React

 - [ReactJS Newsletter](http://reactjsnewsletter.com/).
 The free, weekly newsletter of the best React.js news and articles.